 Remove scattered rugs that someone can trip on, or make sure the tips are secured and a mat is placed under each rug to avoid slippage.
 A low pile rug may be better if you are concerned about walking difficulties.

 Install wider doorways so that two people can comfortably enter the room side by side.
 As an added bonus, you’ll be making your home more accessible to people using wheelchairs.

 Place night lights in each room, and especially in the hallway to the bathroom.
-If there are stairs, have an electrician place a light in the vertical part of each step.
+If there are stairs, place a light on the stringer of each step.
 You can put the light on a timer that determines daylight.
 If there is sufficient light, the light will turn off.

 If there are uneven surfaces, place a contrast color at the end of the surface to make it easier to identify the difference.

 Bathrooms are a source of concern.
 Most people have heard about how grab bars prevent falls, especially in slippery environments.
 Even if you don’t install grab bars during your next renovation, have the contractor place the blocking in the wall to ensure the bars will be strong if you need them later.
 A waist-high grab bar near each entryway or exit is a good idea.
 Plus, new grab bar designs mean that your home bathroom doesn’t have to feel institutional.

 Next, make sure that the floor of the bathroom is not slippery.
 Smaller tile with grout between the tiles offers a solution.
 Then, make sure you install a toilet that is higher (17” high).
 You’ll make it easier to get up from a sitting position.
 A small grab bar near the toilet is a good solution as well.
 Finally, showers should be barrier free with a linear water drain so that the bathroom floor will not flood.